isRedacted/csv-processor/README.md

 ### Linux (Tested on Mint)
 javac -classpath junit.jar:hamcrest.jar -d bin ./src/assignment1/*.java

+### Windows
+javac -classpath junit.jar;hamcrest.jar -d bin src/assignment1/*.java

-Navigate to the bin folder
+5. Navigate to the bin folder

+6. Run with:
 java assignment1.Main

-### Windows

 ## But what if it still doesn't work!?
 Then either I screwed up my instructions or you screwed up your compiling.
-Not to worry, though, you can run the included pre-compiled EmergencyMain.jar file inside the bin folder with the command:
+Not to worry, though, you can run the included pre-compiled EmergencyMain.jar (Compiled for =>JavaSE-1.8) file inside the bin folder with the command:

 java -jar EmergencyMain.jar

-(Compiled for >JavaSE-1.8)